BiTinerary/PersonalAPI/readme.md

     ocra customRubyScript.rb

 ## Vulnerabilities
-If a email/SMS is sent with content "PassArg(***echo Hellow Orld***)" then the command between the parens will be executed on the host machine.
-This arguably isn't a vulnerabilty in iteself but the fact that the sender email (`from: email.@email.com`) can easily be spoofed, is.
+The sender email (`from: email.@email.com`) can easily be spoofed which can result in giving other the ability to fire off any of the scripts.
 No amount of oAuth2 or two factor authentication will change this vuln inside the code.
 Instead, there are plans to make some of the following changes:

 * Script will be used with an unpublicised, obfuscated email address.
-* More obscure (not hardcoded [last arg in keyValuePairs?] customizeable) PassArg() variable.
+* More obscure triggering commands and variables.
 * Dual authentication from inside received message.
   * ie: Must end with special (changing) passcode defined in txt file.
 * White/blacklist certain commands, "Are you sure you want to issue #{command} on #{system}?
 Y or N?", etc..
-* Custom scripting/sandboxing.
+* Sandboxing.
+Only allow otherwise harmless commands/scripts to be executed.
+Weather, sensor data, etc...
-  * Should variable arguments need to be passed, write a script that takes sys.argv[1] but performs specific tasks.
+  * <strike>Should variable arguments need to be passed, write a script that takes sys.argv[1] but performs specific tasks.</strike>

-All that said, there are two versions included.
-One with/out the PassArg() capabilities.
 The ***keyValuePairs.txt*** acts as a sandbox for limiting the CLI to predefined aliases.
-Whereas PassArg() expands the CLI to accept variables on host machine (ping **8.8.8.8** or curl **www.website.com**) but opens you up to a potential world of hurt.
-My suggestion is to make secondary scripts that can process these variables but perform very specific tasks, as seen in **./customScripts** folder, rather than allowing direct access to host Machine's CLI.
+Secondary scripts can process sent variables but perform very specific and harmless tasks.
+As seen in **./customScripts** folder.
+Paramters can be passed to custom Scripts.
 An example of this can be seen in the **pAPIBeer.rb** version.
 Send BEER("Corona") as a message, the keyword BEER will be recognized.
-Variable "Corona" will be parsed and executed literally as `python ./customScripts/brewery.py "Corona"`.
+Variable "Corona" will be parsed and passed as a parameter.
+So `python ./customScripts/brewery.py "Corona"` is literally being executed.
 The **`brewery.py`** uses BreweryDB API to return **.json** results of the IBU's, ABV, Name, image, Brewery of said beer.
 No I'm not that interested in beer, it's just an (enticing :P) example that I could throw together quickly to show API integration and outside error handling, while still restricting access.

 ## TODO
 * Omniauth integration